farahbrunache/travay-colony-vuejs-dapp/README.md

 - Allow job poster to designate payouts to different roles beyond just the "worker" role
 - Add French translation
 - Add Creole translation
+- End user can earn in stable token (i.e. stable coin)
+- End user can create a "savings" ether wallet
+- End user can earn in stable token (i.e. stable coin)
+- Manager can set the max number of evaulators
 - Learn more about security practices in Blockchain so I can protect the identity of an already vulnerable population
 - Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity)
 - Add location based authentication as a form of proof that a job was done
 - Integrate with uPort / decentralize login and sign-up page.
 For testing permissions Google auth was implemented but on a unique user ID and email address is stored on our backend
+- Manager can choose evaluators for a job

 ### Web Application